computational-cell-analytics/medico-sam/TOOL_USAGE.md

 - Provide the filepath to downloaded model checkpoints to `Embedding Settings` drop-down -> `custom weights path` and start annotating your images.
 - Visit the documentation for more details on annotation workflows.

+> NOTE: We plan to integrate our model with `micro-sam` soon!

 ### 2. [`napari-sam`](https://github.com/MIC-DKFZ/napari-sam) (napari-based annotation tool):

 > Expects some minor code changes to provide custom filepaths to finetuned models.